-The department strongly recommends a double major in political science and philosophy for those students who are planning to enter law school.
-The Department of History and Government also offers a pre-law certificate program, and provides a full range of counseling services in preparation for law school.
+For those students who are planning to enter law school, it is strongly recommended to double major in political science and philosophy.
+The Department of History and Government also offers this pre-law certificate program and provides a full range of counseling services in preparation for law school.
 The pre-law certificate offers a specific series of courses intended to prepare students for both the LSAT and law school.
 The pre-law certificate is issued by the Office of the University Registrar upon student request and completion of the below courses.
 Students can also receive active advice for the LSAT examination.

 Lower Division Requirements

 The course provides an introductory overview of the American political system.
 It begins with a discussion of the principles of the Declaration of Independence, Constitution, and Bill of Rights and an examination of their impact on the country.
 It also covers the avenues and means of democratic citizenship and political influence in American politics.
 The course further examines the major political institutions in the United States: Congress, Presidency, Bureaucracy, and Courts.
 In order to assess the impact of government on society, the course concludes with an exploration of public policy.
 (Meets state requirement in United States Constitution and California Government.)
 (3 units; Fall/Spring)

 |01/09/2023||TTh||8:45 AM - 10:15 AM||Yeager Center B111|

 Mannion, Trevor Vincent